retostauffer/Rgetgrib/README.md

 * FOR WHAT:   R/grib file interaction (using grib_api fortran code)
 * WHO:        Reto Stauffer
 * WHEN:       End of Mai 2016
+* UPDATED:    August 2017

+# Requirements

+Requires an installation of the ECMWF GRIB\_API library.
+This package has been tested on a Linux system with GRIB\_API release version 1.19 and R version 3.3.1.

 # R Package to Directly Read From Grib Files